CASE STUDY IMPACT PRODUCTS

 Based on RFQ feedback from prospective WMS suppliers, four vendors were selected for on-site demonstrations and customer visits.
 During the due diligence phase, evaluating the prospective vendor's company culture and compatibility of future working relationships was also a key criteria.
 "Interlink Technologies was selected based on Interlink's ability to meet our functional requirements and stay within our budget allowance," said Brian Paul, Vice President of Operations at Impact Products.

 Interlink's software, Warehouse-LINK®, manages warehouse operations through the use of desktop applications and Radio Frequency (RF) devices.
 Interlink's knowledge of wireless technology and RF devices was very valuable with the hardware selection.
-Impact equipped the warehouse with Psion Teklogix WorkAboutPro Hand-Held Terminals, Motorola Wearable Terminals and Psion Teklogix Vehicle Mount Terminals on the forklifts.
+Impact equipped the warehouse with Psion Teklogix WorkAboutPro Hand-Held Terminals, Motorola Wearable Terminals (now owned by Zebra Technologies) and Psion Teklogix Vehicle Mount Terminals on the forklifts.
 Datalogic Scanners and Zebra Barcode Printers were also purchased.

 Order processing requires understanding each customer's specific order requirement in addition to picking product.
 Interlink developed an order planning function, which enables the user to quickly organize order information in a user customized format.
 This process affords the user the ability to plan over a future time horizon, direct pick location replenishment and release order processing by individual pick modules - all at the click of a mouse.
 Selectively processing order requirements optimizes labor efficiency.